queuemail/docs-and-examples/api-tracking.md

 ]
 ```

-- Response is composed by an array with all operations associated with the mail sent (**idsending**)
+- Response is composed by an array with all operations associated with the email sent (**idsending**)
 - **idmailing** is the id of the mailing (if exists) asociated with this email sending
-- **email** is the recipient asocciated with this tracking info (who opened mail or clicked link)
+- **email** is the recipient asocciated with this tracking info (who opened email or clicked email link)
 - **type** is OPEN for tracking opened emails and CLICK for tracking clicked links.
 - **created** is the operation date/time.
 - **idapp** is the id of the App used but only has value in some operations.
-- **ip** is the origin ip from the recipient opened mail or clicked link.
+- **ip** is the origin ip from the recipient opened email or clicked email link.
 - **url** is the target URL in an clicked link tracking info.